4.99 from 76 votes

 • Bake on 350F (177C) for 11 minutes — cookies may still seem slightly soft in the centers, that is OK, they will cook completely on the cookie sheets.
 Don’t over-bake or your cookies will be too hard.

-• If desired, gently press additional chocolate chips into the tops of the warm cookies.
+• If desired, gently press additional chocolate chips into the tops of the warm cookies and sprinkle with flaky sea salt.

 • Allow to cool completely on cookie sheets.